• Skip to main content

 Filed Under: Emotional Honesty, Identity Tagged With: shame

-3 Steps to Overcoming Shame
+3 Steps To Overcoming Shame

-April 7, 2019 by Matt Pavlik 3 Comments
+April 7, 2019 by Matt Pavlik 4 Comments

 Before you can share yourself with others, you must first be willing to know yourself.

 Being willing to be known is a discipline.
 Sometimes the cost of being known isn’t worth the reward.
 Hiding seems better than facing the humiliation of being known.
 There are times when you won’t be ready for the exposure.
-That’s okay temporarily.
+That’s okay for the moment.

-The more you hide, the more you remain hidden even from yourself.
+However, the more you hide, the more you remain hidden even from yourself.
 It’s not that you’ve forgotten who you are, but more like you’ve never given yourself a chance to understand who you are.

 But hiding in shame isn’t really an option for the Christian.
 God won’t let you hide forever.
 You are salt and light (Matthew 5:13-16).
-He calls each one of us out of hiding and into a relationship with Him, others, and our self.
+He calls each of us out of hiding and into a relationship with Him, others, and ourselves.

-Step 1: Study and Journal
+Study and Journal to Overcome Shame

-If you struggle to tolerate being known, the least risky way to begin is keeping a private journal.
+If you struggle to tolerate being known, keeping a private journal is the least risky way to begin.
 Make time to write consistently.
 As you journal and reread your writing, you begin to see yourself from an outside perspective.

 What should you write about?
 Read the Bible and other helpful materials that teach you who you are.
 Then write about what the truths stir up in your heart.